Non-perturbative thermal QCD at all temperatures: the case of mesonic screening masses: Temperature values and lines of constant physics

 \subsubsection{Bare parameters}

 For the 9 highest temperatures $T_0, \ldots$, $T_8$, we opted for the Wilson plaquette action in Eq.~(\ref{eq:SG_W}).
 This allows us to fix the bare parameters along the lines of constant physics by exploiting the known results for the SF coupling computed de facto at the critical mass.
 For $L_0/a=6,8,10$ they are given in Table~3 of Ref.~\cite{DallaBrida:2018rfy}, while those for $L_0/a=4$ were given to us by the authors of that reference as a private communication.
-For each value of $L_0/a$, we can determine the values of $\beta$ at which the SF coupling has the prescribed values reported in Table \ref{tab:RenCouplingValuesSF} by fitting $\bar{g}^2_{\rm SF}(\mu)$ to the functional form
+For each value of $L_0/a$, we can determine the values of $\beta$ at which the SF coupling has the prescribed values reported in Table \ref{tab:RenCouplingValuesSF} by fitting $\bar{g}^2_{\rm SF}(\mu)$ to the functional form\footnote{The results for $\bar{g}^2_{\rm SF}$ from Ref.~\cite{DallaBrida:2018rfy} come with an error which includes both statistical and systematic uncertainties.
+The latter is an estimate for the remaining $O(a g_0^8)$ effects stemming from the SF boundary counter-terms after the known perturbative improvement is implemented.
+We have explicitly checked that, once propagated to the screening masses, these errors are negligible within the statistical uncertainties.
+We can therefore safely assume that the screening masses are free from $O(a)$ contaminations deriving from the conditions which fix the lines of constant physics.}

 For $L_0/a=4$ we have fitted 16 data points in the ranges $\bar{g}^2_{\rm SF}=2.0451$--$1.1077$ and $\beta=5.9949$--$8.3130$ with $n_p=3$ obtaining $\chi^2/{\rm dof}\approx 1$.
 The results for the interpolated $\beta$-values are reported in Table~\ref{tab:INparamsWS}.
 For $L_0/a=6,8$, the values of $\beta$ reported in Table~\ref{tab:INparamsWS} are taken from Table~6 of Ref.~\cite{Campos:2018ahf}, which were obtained by interpolating the data of Ref.~\cite{DallaBrida:2018rfy} as well.
 As an independent check, we performed our own fits using the functional form in Eq.~(\ref{eq:FitFormg2SF}) with $n_p=2$ including always all available data.
 We obtained $\chi^2/{\rm dof}=0.38$ and $0.74$ for $L_0/a=6,8$ respectively.
 For the interpolated $\beta$-values we find excellent agreement within errors between the determinations of Ref.~\cite{Campos:2018ahf} and our results.
 We decided to take as central values the results of this reference as this will allow us in the future to directly profit from the determination of renormalization factors obtained on the ensembles generated in Ref.~\cite{Campos:2018ahf}.
 The 6 data points for $L_0/a=10$ have been fitted to the functional form in Eq.~(\ref{eq:FitFormg2SF}) with $n_p=2$ obtaining $\chi^2/{\rm dof}\approx0.7$.
 The interpolated $\beta$-values are again reported in Table~\ref{tab:INparamsWS}.
 Since $T_0=2\, T_1$, the $\beta$-value of $L_0/a=4$ is the one for $T_1$ at $L_0/a=8$, while the $\beta$-value of $L_0/a=6$ corresponds to the one for $L_0/a=12$ at $\bar g^2_{\rm SF}=1.11$ from Table 6 in Ref.~\cite{Campos:2018ahf}.